glaumarkus/qlocktwo_clone/README.md

 <h5>Usage:</h5>
 Time of the RTC module has to be set once, afterwards its periodically read every 5 minutes.
-Code Block is available in void setup().
+Code Block is available in void RTC::setup().

 <h5>Images:</h5>